I know I’m not the first to tell you that, as a marketer, it’s getting harder to find marketing channels that generate high-quality leads.

 But that’s why we built the Referral Factory.

 Referral Factory takes this load off of your shoulders.
 It helps you set up the nitty-gritty of the referral program, allowing you to execute easy-to-customize referral marketing.

 Ready to take the plunge?
 Want to generate leads while you sleep?

 Ready to market smarter to stand out from the crowd?

 Sign up to build your own referral program with Referral Factory.
 It takes literally five minutes.

-It’s a great software that empowers marketers to convert their customers into business partners.
+It’s great software that empowers marketers to convert their customers into business partners.